Zebedee Nungak: Political career

 Nungak ran twice for federal and provincial office.
-He ran for the seat of Duplessis as an independent politician during the 1976 Quebec general election Nungak received 1916 votes, placing fourth.
+He ran for the seat of Duplessis as an independent politician during the 1976 Quebec general election.
+Nungak received 1916 votes, placing fourth.
 He subsequently ran in the 1979 Canadian federal election, again as an independent politician, running in the riding of Abitibi.
-Nungak would lose the race, only receiving 986 votes, or two percent of the vote.
+Nungak lost the race, only receiving 986 votes, or two percent of the vote.